numiralofe/fuzzy-sec/pages/resource_management.md

 And then:

-1 - request a new phisical machine by using the provider api and install nomad and consul agents.
+1 - request a new physical machine by using the provider api and install nomad and consul agents.

 An example using packet: